Yoga Classes with Michelle

 6. Child's Pose Balasana

-Child's Pose (Balasana) yoga pose
+Michelle demonstrating Child's Pose (Balasana)

 SummaryA resting pose that quiets the mind and eases tension.